i-hart/devicetype-library/README.md

 **[Documentation](https://docs.netbox.dev/en/stable/models/dcim/frontport/)**

 Front ports are pass-through ports which represent physical cable connections that comprise part of a longer path.
-For example, the ports on the front face of a UTP patch panel would be modeled in NetBox as front ports.
+For example, the ports on the front face of a UTP patch panel would be modeled in Nautobot as front ports.
 Each port is assigned a physical type, and must be mapped to a specific rear port on the same device.
 A single rear port may be mapped to multiple front ports, using numeric positions to annotate the specific alignment of each.

 - `name`: Name
 - `label`: Label